HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

 2. Initialize a sampler to specify the sequence of indices/keys used in data loading.
 3. Implements data parallelism of the model.
-4. Allow only process to save checkpoints.
+4. Allow only one process to save checkpoints.

 - ```python
 datamodule = ImageNetDataModule("/p/scratch/training2324/data/", 256, \